Choose Love (organisation): Quitting Calais and Dunkirk

 In November 2021 Choose Love announced on instagram it would stop funding to all organisations, apart from ECPAT International and Safe Passage UK, in Calais and Dunkirk by the end of the year.

 The decision to leave Northern France led to criticism of celebrity philanthropy.
 In December 2020 Corporate Watch published an investigation into the reasons for Choose Love's decision based on interviews with former employees at Choose Love.
+The report suggested the charity pulled out of its support of organisations in Calais because those organisations were requesting accountability from Choose love and criticised the charity for potentially capitulating to political pressure from the British Government, concluding that "If standing with refugees means choosing love, that love also requires commitment."

 Controversies

 In May 2020 Choose Love contacted partner associations in Calais warning them that distributing or discussing "Safety at Sea" leaflets could be "regarded as criminal offences".
 Choose Love then told partner organisations to sign a "Memorandum of Understanding" promising not to "carry out activities which risk breaching the law."
-Watch the Channel, disputed the position, Choose Love replied: "We are unable to fund organisations distributing leaflets of this nature."
+Watch the Channel disputed the position; Choose Love replied: "We are unable to fund organisations distributing leaflets of this nature."
+Writing in the University of Oxford's Faculty of Law blog Border Criminologies, four academics described Choose Love as 'volunteer[ing] itself to act as the UK's border police' because the charity had, without legal precedent, decided to "define certain forms of support as (potentially) criminal".

 In December 2021, The Times published an article containing allegations of workplace bullying at the charity and the mishandling of a rape allegation from a Choose Love employee by the charity's leadership.

-In December 2022, an open letter from 12 ex-Choose Love employees alleged that the charity's leadership had presided over a "toxic work culture" in which staff and volunteers felt "disposable".
+In December 2022, an open letter from 12 ex-Choose Love employees alleged that the charity's leadership had presided over a "toxic work culture" in which staff and volunteers felt "disposable" and that the heads of the charity's "relentless drive for growth and expansion" came at the expense of the well-being of staff and service users.